For acquisition · serious inquiries

 How does the transfer work?

-We use Escrow.com or Sedo as the transaction agent.
-Buyer wires funds to escrow, we push the domain and provide the repository, escrow releases funds.
+We use Escrow.com as the transaction agent.
+Buyer completes checkout via the Escrow.com link on this page, we push the domain and provide the repository, escrow releases funds.
 Standard process, ~5–7 business days end to end.

 Will you sign an NDA?